ttscoff/bunch/integration/url-handler.md

 ```
 ## `refresh` {#urlhandlerrefresh}

 Force Bunch to reload Bunch files.
-This should happen automatically if you make changes to the Bunches folder while Bunch is running, but use this if you want to ensure an update.
+This should happen automatically if you make changes to the Bunch folder while Bunch is running, but use this if you want to ensure an update.

 ### Examples